 The investigation of rock conditions in scientific support of a DSC claim in connection with this subaqueous bridge shaft drilling program included site inspections, geotechnical report analysis and map-based geological analysis.
-This investigation documented open voids and unstable sidewall conditions at Shaft #23 and determined a natural geological cause for the DSC.
-Anomalies at Shaft #23 extended northwestward to include other shaft sites where similar voids and blocky, unstable ground resulted in excessive water- and material-inflows and shaft sidewall blocky fallout.
-(Compare Figures 6 through 8.) suggesting far-ranging fault effects of the N40°W-trending fault set that dips ~70°NE.
+This investigation documented open voids and unstable sidewall conditions at Shaft #23 and provided a natural geological cause for the DSC.
+Anomalies at Shaft #23 extended northwestward to include other shaft sites where similar voids and blocky, unstable ground with exceedingly short stand-up times resulted in excessive waterand material-inflows and shaft sidewall blocky fallout suggesting far-ranging fault effects of the N40°W-trending fault set that dips ~70°NE.
+(Compare Figures 15 through 17.)